asumansenol/double_edged_sword_data/README.md

 This repository contains **the data, notebooks and the model output** that we used in our paper [The Double-Edged Sword: Identifying Authentication Pages and their Fingerprinting Behavior](https://cosicdatabase.esat.kuleuven.be/backend/publications/files/conferencepaper/3756).

 The paper introduces a novel machine learning-based approach for automated identification of authentication pages (i.e. login and signup pages) and measures the prevalence of fingerprinting scripts on those pages.
 For a more detailed overview visit [the main repository](https://github.com/asumansenol/double_edged_sword_crawler/tree/main/).
+Additionally, to explore the browser extension utilizing this ML model for identifying login and signup pages, you can visit the [corresponding repository](https://github.com/asumansenol/login_signup_detection_chrome_extension).

 # ML Pipeline

 ![ml_pipeline](https://github.com/asumansenol/double_edged_sword_data/assets/48864422/997f73bc-61c6-4935-8183-98a8e4922b9a)

 ## Model Training
 We used the TensorFlow framework to train a multi-class classifier.
-For each visited page, we generate an 88-dimensional feature vector and a label, which we fed to a neural network with two dense hidden layers containing 8 and 16 units.
+For each visited page, we generate an 88-dimensional feature vector and a label, which we fed to a neural network with two hidden layers containing 8 and 16 units.
 The output layer is mapped to the three classes, i.e., login, sign-up, and neither.
 We trained the model for 200 epochs using the cross-entropy loss function.
 The [notebook](https://github.com/asumansenol/double_edged_sword_data/blob/main/Signup%20Login%20Classifier%20-%20Model%20Trainig.ipynb) along with the required [data](https://github.com/asumansenol/double_edged_sword_data/tree/main/csvs) that we used to train our model made publicly available with this repository.

 # Data